In 1985, Nintendo released Super Mario Brothers in North America. Its flagship franchise took the then fledging video gaming industry by storm.

 With 8-bit surreal landscapes populated with a brilliant blue sky, white clouds, verdant plants, cartoony adversaries, and the two plucky protagonists, Super Mario Brothers became synonymous with family-friendly electronic entertainment.

-Fast forward to 2013, and the franchise has gotten an astonishing makeover.
+Fast forward to the present day, and the franchise has gotten an astonishing makeover.

 Written and directed by Evan Daugherty, The Four Players reframes the backstories of Mario, Luigi, Princess Peach, and her devoted courtier Toad in a series of four live-action, dark and gritty cinematic shorts.